squito/squito.github.com/_posts/2013-06-19-profiling-bytebuffers.md

     - profiling
 ---

+**UPDATE 7-1-2013** Andre Silva made a great suggestion to try direct byte buffers (and he even sent a [pull request](https://github.com/squito/oleander/pull/1)).
+There is a big improvement, so I've updated my results below.

 I just heard about Rex Kerr's new library for micro-benchmarks in Scala, [Thyme](https://github.com/Ichoran/thyme), and I thought I could give it a try exploring some questions I've always had about the performance of Java's ByteBuffers.
 (I got interested in this idea